ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 3) Go to the Deploy screen of the Heroku Dashboard and connect your forked GitHub repo to the Heroku App. <br/>![](images/github_5.PNG)
 4) Before you make your first deployment of your app, you will need to set up config variables in Heroku which will be explained in a later step.

-# Create a Slack workspace + application
+# Create a Slack workspace and Slack application

 If you do not have a Slack workspace to deploy your bot to, follow the instructions here to create a new workspace: https://slack.com/help/articles/206845317-Create-a-Slack-workspace.